 There are far too many informational pages using words like ‘always’ and ‘never’ to define certain characteristics of either headaches or migraines.

-Migraine symptoms often are more complex and painful and last from an hour to a few days with symptoms that can present on one side of the head or the face.
-Migraines can be accompanied by an ‘aura’ which are visual disturbances.
+Migraine symptoms often are more complex and painful and last from an hour to a few days, with symptoms that can present on one side of the head or the face.
+Migraines can also be accompanied by an ‘aura’ (flashing lights, bright colors when eyes are close, etc.) which are visual disturbances.

 The person can have symptoms after the pain passes such as fatigue and nausea.
 There are also migraines with no pain at all but with ‘aura’ disturbances and symptoms that would follow a painful migraine.

 Migraines and chronic or severe headaches can be caused by environmental toxins (through beauty products or cleaning supplies), food sensitivities and allergies, weather changes, autoimmune conditions, or liver issues, just to name a few.

 Latent Infections Inflame the Nervous System - Causing Pain